 About the Speechling App(s)

 This is not a casual comment I make.
-I’ve made apps and both Jo and I have worked in companies that are pretty app-centric.
+I’ve made apps and have worked in pretty app-centric companies.
 We know the value of good apps.

 Duolingo would have to be my favourite interface for a language-learning app.
 It leaves most other apps behind — compared to Duolingo, most apps are ugly, slow, and complicated.